NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Normal-Splines-Method.md

 [11] I. Kohanovsky, Inequality-Constrained Multivariate Normal Splines with Some Applications in Finance.
 [27th GAMM-Seminar Leipzig on Approximation of Multiparametric functions](https://www.mis.mpg.de/scicomp/gamm27/Igor_Kohanovsky.pdf), Max-Planck-Institute for Mathematics in the Sciences, Leipzig, Germany, 2011.

 [12] V. Gorbunov, I. Kohanovsky, Heterogeneous Parallel Method for the Construction of Multi-dimensional Smoothing Splines.
-ESCO 2014 4th European Seminar on Computing.
-University of West Bohemia, Plzen, Czech Republic, 2014.
+[ESCO 2014 4th European Seminar on Computing](https://www.ana.iusiani.ulpgc.es/proyecto2015-2017/pdfnew/ESCO2014_Book_of_Abstracts.pdf), University of West Bohemia, Plzen, Czech Republic, 2014.

 ## The Riesz representation of functionals and a reproducing kernel Hilbert space